facebook/docusaurus/website-1.x/versioned_docs/version-1.9.0/getting-started-installation.md

 runnable, example website to use as your site's base.
 To run:

 1.  `cd website`
-1. From within the `website` directory, run the local webserver using `yarn start` or `npm start`.
+1. From within the `website` directory, run the local web server using `yarn start` or `npm start`.
 1. Load the example site at http://localhost:3000 if it did not already open automatically.
 If port 3000 has already been taken, another port will be used.
 Look at the console messages to see which.